our newly installed granite seating, sponsored in part by Toyota - Evergreen

 • Mona Garde - Parent

-• Suzanne LeClerc Harwood - Principal
+• Colleen Flanagan - Principal

-• Virginia Mullin - Parent
+• Virginia Mullin - Community

 • Sharon O’Donnell - Parent